THREE IMPORTANT ELEMENTS

 We value ethical and social contributions in crafting traditional Japanese candles.

 The traditional Japanese candle is made from a combination of traditional technologies and industries.
 For example, Japanese paper (wa-shi) is used to produce wicks.
-Wa-shi is made using traditional ingredients such as the bark fiber of paper mulberry (kosho) and oriental Paper bush (mitsumata) plants.
+Wa-shi is made from using traditional ingredients such as the bark fiber of paper mulberry (kosho) and oriental Paper bush (mitsumata) plants.
 For wax, the fruit of the Japanese wax tree is harvested, ground and boiled to extract the wax.
 Today, the future of such traditional industries and technologies is in danger.
-By continuing to use these materials, we contribute to the survival of traditional industries and technologies while supporting the conservation of the Japanese mountains that provide the raw materials.
+By continuing to use these materials, we contribute to the survival of traditional industries and technologies while supporting the conservation of nature that provide the raw materials.

 LIGHTING A CANDLE

 The flame of a traditional Japanese candle is powerful and flickering.
 Lighting a candle may call to mind your ancestors and those who are far away.
 Perhaps the flickering of the flame feels like it is speaking to us.